edysfy/Group_website/sprints.md

 - users now have to log in to be able to filter results, encourages posting and engaging with site
 - began to start formating write up/readme

+To add more functionality when a user logs in, we implemented a sidebar, the state of which was determined by our `sidebar.service`, which we triggered through button presses in our `sidebar.component.html` and `sidebar.component.ts`.
+Depending on the state of our `sidebar.service` different visual elements would be displayed; for example if the user clicks the postlist icon, the `userpost-display` component is called, which shows a scrollable timeline of the users post history.
+Another key aspect was the `usersearch-display` which required extensive use of angular services and api calls to our back end in order to return the correct results - the detailed implementation of this is discussed in our [System Implementation](sysImp.md) document.

+As the website was nearing completion, we carried out a further round of user questionnaires to gather feedback on the final website design, with some of the resulting design changes discussed in our [UX Design](uxDesign.md) document.

+At this stage we were happy our website was in a good place, so we began to start working on the project write up, initially focusing on formatting our README, and producing a rough outline of the content we needed to fill in.

 #### Key implementation issues found: ####
 <table>
 <tr>